openvlc/OpenVLC/README.md

 ## Questions

-If you have any questions, you can send us emails (openvlc.networks@imdea.org) or post the questions here: https://groups.google.com/forum/#!forum/openvlc
+If you have any questions, you can contact us at openvlc.networks@imdea.org and post your questions at https://groups.google.com/forum/#!forum/openvlc

 ## License